fchampalimaud/pyforms-custom-forms/README.md

 # Pyforms custom forms

-The library offers the functionality to add dynamic extra fields to the Pyforms applications.
+The library implements the functionality to add dynamic extra fields to the Pyforms Web applications.

 &nbsp;

 ## Usage

-&nbsp;

-### Coding

 For this explanation we are going to use the next pyforms application as example.
 This application is used to manage the django **Expense** model.